 Customer Support Experience

 How your customers feel about your support team is vital.
 Ask them to rate their experience and how they feel about the help they got.
 This kind of feedback is crucial for improving your support services.
-It guides you in training your team and making your support better.
+It guides you in training your team and enhancing your support.

 Pricing Perception